taj-ny/kwin-gestures/README.md

 [peterfajdiga/kwin4_effect_geometry_change](https://github.com/peterfajdiga/kwin4_effect_geometry_change) was used for tile animations.

 # Features
-- Mouse gestures: press, swipe (4 directions), wheel (vertical and horizontal)
+- Mouse gestures: press, stroke, swipe, wheel
+  - Activated by pressing mouse button(s), keyboard modifier(s) or both
+  - Mouse button events are blocked when a gesture is activated
+  - Mouse buttons can still be used for normal clicks (a small delay is introduced)
+  - Restrict gestures to specific screen edges/corners
+  - Supports horizontal scrolling wheels
-- Touchpad gestures: pinch, press, swipe (2 fingers supported), rotate
+- Touchpad gestures: pinch, press, rotate, stroke, swipe
+  - Supports 2-finger strokes and swipes by reinterpreting scroll events
-- Actions: command, low-latency input (keyboard keys, mouse buttons, mouse movement), Plasma global shortcut
+- Actions: run command, simulate input (keyboard keys, mouse buttons, mouse movement), invoke Plasma global shortcut
+  - Can be executed at a specific point of the gesture's lifecycle (begin, update, end, cancel), allowing for complex gestures like 3-finger window drag or alt+tab window switching without them being hard-coded
+  - Update actions can repeat at a specified interval
 - Application-specific gestures (based on window class)
-- Execute actions during a specific point of the gesture's lifecycle (begin, update, end, cancel)
-- Repeating actions with custom intervals
+- Bi-directional pinch/rotate/swipe gestures - change direction during a gesture and start executing different update actions - useful for gestures like volume control
+- Keyboard modifiers - only activate a gesture when all specified modifiers (alt, control, meta, shift) are pressed
+- Overrides built-in Plasma gestures if a custom one is activated
+- Speed - only activate a gesture when performed at a specific speed
+  - Two speed levels: slow, fast
+  - Adjustable thresholds
+- Stroke gestures - draw any shape
+- Thresholds - only execute actions if the total distance fits within the specified range
-- Bi-directional swipe gestures
+  - Can be used to create short/long swipe gestures
-- Fast and slow gestures

 # Installation
 <details>